 Primary teeth have a thinner outer enamel (a thin, hard, white substance that covers the tooth) than permanent teeth.
 This puts them at risk for early childhood tooth decay, which can begin even before the first tooth appears.
 Decay is caused by bacteria and happens more easily if teeth keep coming into contact with sweet liquids—such as formula, milk, juice, and even breast milk (which contains sugar)—and are not cleaned regularly.

-Early childhood tooth decay can affect your child’s health and cause pain, making it hard for her to sleep, eat or speak.
-It can also affect her ability to concentrate and learn.
+Early childhood tooth decay can affect your child’s health and cause pain, making it hard for your child to sleep, eat or speak.
+It can also affect your child’s ability to concentrate and learn.
 Children who develop dental decay at an early age are more likely to suffer from it throughout childhood.

 Tips for good oral health from birth to age 4